truher/all25/lib/src/main/java/org/team100/lib/commands/drivetrain/manual/README.md

   worry about.
 The current implementation uses fixed gains, but might be improved by gain scheduling according to robot velocity, as above.

-* **ManualWithMinTimeHeading:** uses the min-time controller, which is a "sliding mode" controller that uses a trapezoidal profile.
-This driver doesn't yet implement variable velocity and so it shouldn't be used.